JValtteri/seec-email/README.md

 #### Known issues

 1. All messages in inbox are marked as 'read', when inbox is viewed
-2. Lacking more advanced optimizations, the maximum supported number of messages in inbox is 100.
+2. Lacking more advanced optimizations, the maximum supported number of messages in inbox is 100 000.
 Older messages are not loaded.
+3. Resizeing window is not supported

 ### Encryption